Meet the 2020 Scholar

 Dr. David Ming is a medicine and pediatric hospitalist who completed residency training in combined internal medicine and pediatrics at Duke and has been a Duke Department of Medicine and Pediatrics faculty member since 2011.
 Dr. Ming’s research interests include implementation science, learning health systems, population health for medically complex children, and the integration of digital health innovations into clinical care.
 His research is informed by the belief that the health of children and parents/families are enmeshed, and the best outcomes result when the needs of both are supported.
-This is especially true for children with medical complexity (CMC), a population of the most medically complex children with multiple chronic conditions and functional limitations that require multi-specialty care, around-the-clock home care, and frequent hospitalizations.
+This is especially true for children with medical complexity (CMC), a population with multiple chronic conditions and functional limitations that require multi-specialty care, around-the-clock home care, and frequent hospitalizations.
 In order to improve care for CMC, Dr. Ming and his colleagues, in collaboration with Duke University Hospital leadership, founded the Duke Children’s Complex Care Service, an interdisciplinary program that has delivered patient/family-centered care management and direct clinical care to over 140 patients.
 As a result of this program, patients have achieved better clinical outcomes and a better patient/family experience—all at a lower costs.
 The program continues to thrive as a key service for CMC at Duke.

 Building on Dr. Ming’s success in clinical program development and innovation, his K12 award will provide formal training in implementation science and learning health system research methods that will facilitate scaling up evidence-based interventions for the care for complex children and adult populations.
 He plans to conduct studies of the implementation of care integration for medically complex children in primary care, implementation of digital health innovations (e.g., telemedicine video visits), and exploration of the intersection between social and medical complexity to better understand the adverse social drivers of health faced by CMC patients and families.

 Dr. Ming received his MD from University of Texas, Medical Branch at Galveston